-Note on Primary School buildings in Rural Areas by the Director of Public Instruction, Central Provinces and Berar among the villagers themselves that a school building should approximate to a village house, quite forgetting that the village house is not used for reading or writing but only for cooking and sleeping and therefore does not require the same degree of lighting.
-It is also due to the familiarity of the school authorities with the old standard pattern of a four-walled brick-build-In every type of building, then, whether the roof has rested on the walls or not, walls have always been built, right up to the roof either of solid mud, in cases where the walls were built to support the roof, or thin Sindhi walls of bamboo coated in mud and plaster, where the walls were intended merely for lateral protection against the wind and rain.
+The various types of buildings have all the common defect that they admit insufficient light, while most of them are insufficiently ventilated.
+This is largely due to the obsession prevalent both among school authorities and among the villagers themselves that a school building should approximate to a village house, quite forgetting that the village house is not used for reading or writing but only for cooking and sleeping and therefore does not require the same degree of light-It is also due to the familiarity of the school authorities with the old standard pattern of a four-wallled brick building.
+In every type of building, then, whether the roof has rested on the walls or not, walls have always been built, right up to the roof either of solid mud, in cases where the walls were built to support the roof, or thin Sindhi walls of bamboo coated in mud and plaster, where the walls were intended merely for lateral protection against the wind and rain.
 But in every case the effect was the same.
 The day light was completely blotted out, except to the extent that it might enter through the diminutive windows high up in the wall, or through the single door, usually kept closed.
-The reasons usually given for building these Sindhi walls right up to the roof are two:-one for protection against rain and the other for protection against thieves.
+The reasons usually given for building these Sindhi walls right up to the roof are two: -one for protection against rain and the other for protection against thieves.
 Neither are valid.
-Lateral protection against rain, except on the wind-ward side, would be afforded equally well by half-walls stopping short of the height of the exterior edge of the eaves; the intervening space between the half-wall and the roof could either be opened or filled with bamboo lattice work.
-As regards protection against thieves, it is well-known that school masters place no credence in the power of the flimsy Sindhi walls to keep off thieves who, in any case, could make their entry through the thatched or tiled roof with the greatest of ease.
-And so as a matter of fact, village Headmasters never leave anything of value in the school premises, but usually make a habit of removing daily the school registers and the Time-Piece: (I have heard of only one case of theft from the village school, viz., the Time-Piece, and this only in a single instance).
+Lateral protection against rain, except on the wind-ward side, would be afforded equally well by half-walls stopping short of the height of the exterior edge of the eaves: the intervening space between the half-wall and the roof could either be opened or filled with bamboo lattice work.
+As regards protection against thieves, it is well-known that school masters place no credence in the power of the flimsy Sindhi walls to keep off thieves who, in any case, could make their entry through the thatched or tiled roof with the greatest of case.
+An so as a matter of fact, village Headmasters never leave anything or value in the school premises, but usually make a habit of removing claily the school registers and the Time-Piece.
+(I have heard of only one case of theft from the village school, viz., the Time-Piece, and this only in a single instance).